manuGil/online-core/docs/source/change-detection.rst

 By now, you should an idea of where the  the indices of the four variables are higher or lower for  *02/01/2020*.
 However,  but it does not tell you if those values are equally high or low for the whole period we are analyzing.
 [WHAT DOES 'equally high or low'  MEANS?
 OVERAL MIN AND MAX?]

-To have an overview over where water, vegetation, dry and wet soil tend to concentrate  over time series; we will aggregate the values of the 37 bands.
+To have an overview over where water, vegetation, dry and wet soil tend to concentrate over time; we will aggregate the values of the 37 bands.

 Task 1.2
 Go to :guilabel:`Raster` > :guilabel:`Raster Calculator...` and **add** the 37 bands of each *index image*.
 Construct an *Expression* for the raster calculaor using the formula below.
 Give meaningful names for each output file,  for example *vegetation_sum, water_sum, etc.* See :numref:`fig-vegetation-sum`